Professor Dr. Roger Matthews

 Luca studied Near Eastern archaeology, history and languages at “Sapienza” University of Rome and after taking the MA degree in 1995, he obtained his PhD in 2001.
 He was Aggregate Professor (2006-2010) and Associate Professor (2010-2018) of Near Eastern archaeology and art history at IULM University of Milan, where he has been the Director of the Enhancement and Communication of Cultural Heritage Lab.
 He is Professor of Near Eastern archaeology and art history at University of Milan since 2018.

-Since 2013 he has been the director of the Italian Expedition in the Erbil Plain in Iraqi Kurdistan, and he has been working in Syria at Ebla and Tell Tuqan (since 1991) and in Iran at Qaleh Kutchek (2008-2009).
-The archaeology of Northern Mesopotamia and Syria is among his primary scientific interests.
+Since 2013 he has been the director of the Italian Expedition in the Erbil Plain in the Kurdistan Region of Iraq, and he has been working in the Syrian Arab Republic at Ebla and Tell Tuqan (since 1991) and in Iran at Qaleh Kutchek (2008-2009).
+The archaeology of Northern Mesopotamia and the Syrian Arab Republic is among his primary scientific interests.
 In particular, the Late Chalcolithic period and the urbanization in Northern Mesopotamia, the urban landscape, domestic architecture and fortifications, and the chronology and settlement sequences of the Early and Bronze periods in the Northern Levant.
-Other research topics are craft production and regional and interregional exchange in Syria and Iraq during the Bronze and Iron Ages.
+Other research topics are craft production and regional and interregional exchange in the Syrian Arab Republic and Iraq during the Bronze and Iron Ages.
 His area of research also includes the archaeology the Persian Gulf, and Iran, especially regarding the dynamics of exchanges and cultural interactions during the Bronze Age.

 Another topic of his research activity is public archaeology and valorisation of cultural heritage: he is co-director of Archeostorie.
 Journal of Public Archaeology (http://archeostoriejpa.eu), he published several articles on enhancement of cultural heritage, he carried out as P.I. several applied project of communication of archaeological sites, funding by public national institutions and administrations, private institutions and firms, and he is also author of twenty archaeological documentary films and scientific consultant for archaeology of the national public broadcasting company of Italy (Channel Rai Storia).